 Her colleagues accused her of faking it to gain sympathy.
 Her friends perceived it was all a hallucination of her mind.
 Her family thought she possessed some psychological disorder.
 Intan was also afraid it might all be a conjuring of her messed up imaginations.
 What if the distress brought upon her flesh was non-existent?
 How did she end up with this mysterious illness leeching on her?
 She buried her face in her pillows and cried to sleep again.

-She knew that no great person breeze through life without overcoming the strongest hurdles.
+She knew that no great person whisked through life without overcoming the strongest hurdles.
 She recalled her grandmother telling her about Abraham who had to leave his comfortable life to go through the crazy hot desert to reach the Promised Land.
 She especially admired the late Mother Teresa who continued to tend to the poor without fail despite her deteriorating health even when she was ailing in her old age.
 Intan also recently followed Nick Vujicic on Twitter as she felt a hint of solace to know that a man born without limbs could live a life of fulfilment without complains despite his inconveniences and disabilities to do what normal people could do.
 Why could she not have as much endurance as them?

 In the darkest hours of giving up, Intan’s eyes flipped open.
 It was another night of restless sleep.
-Every night, she had to go through multiple episodes of dreams.
+Every night, she had to go through multiple episodes of wild dreams.
 Her doctor told her it was normal for fibromyalgia patients to have sleeping disorders.
-She felt handicapped for she was unable to control her intense dreams leaving her worn-out even after ten to fourteen hours of sleep.
+She was unable to control her intense dreams leaving her worn-out even after ten to fourteen hours of sleep.
 Any amount of sleep was never enough.
 She woke up every other morning feeling like she had pulled an all-nighter.
 She wondered why her Lyrica never really worked.

 Doctor Lee prescribed Lyrica to Intan in order to relieve her pain.
 Somehow her body reacted indifferently to it.
 Her somatic aches were not eased at all and her sleep was still in turmoil.
 On top of that, her finance was diminishing as both Lyrica and her doctor’s consultation fees were expensive.
 Frustrated, famished of rest and burnt out, she dragged herself like a zombie to work.
 It was another day of fighting fibromyalgia.